2013 Cadillac SRX Performance

-Most automotive journalists are fond of the 2013 Cadillac SRX’s V6 engine, and praise its smooth, quiet power delivery.
+Most automotive journalists are fond of the 2013 Cadillac SRX’s V6 engine and its smooth, quiet power delivery.
 They also like the SRX’s sporty handing and controlled, planted feel, as well as its comfortable ride.
-There are two downsides.
-The SRX’s fuel economy ratings are low and some competitors are sportier and offer stronger engines.
+However, the SRX’s fuel economy ratings are low and critics say that some competitors are sportier.

 - "Whether on the highway or a twisty canyon road, the SRX is a capable and competent driving partner.
 It does not feel as nimble or as quick as a BMW X3, but the SRX offers a good balance between comfort and agility." -- Kelley Blue Book